igorciz777/GUTArchiveTools/README.md

 - Shutokou Battle 01 (SLPM-65308) (SLPM-60206), use -1 to skip a duped block of data in file id 1 (only in release version, demo works with default)
 - Tokyo Xtreme Racer 3 (SLUS-20831), use -1 to skip a duped block of data in file id 1
 - Tokyo Xtreme Racer Drift (SLUS-21236)
+- Tokyo Xtreme Racer DRIFT 2 (SLUS-21394) - extracts all files but there is still some unknown fields in .toc, use -0

 ## Semi-compatible games
-- Tokyo Xtreme Racer DRIFT 2 (SLUS-21394) - toc offsets get weirdly mixed up towards the end, use -0 to extract some available files
-- Kaido Racer 2 (SLES-53900) - same as txrd2 but different file count
-- Kaidou Battle - Touge no Densetsu (SLPM-61121) - same as txrd2 but different file count
 - Ninkyouden: Toseinin Ichidaiki (SLPM-61144) - similar to txrd2, -0 to extract some files
 - Wangan Midnight Portable (ULJM-05264) - similar to txrd2, -0 to extract some files
 - Import Tuner Challenge - experimental support with -2, no file types defined yet